defencedigital/moduk-service-manual/src/design/naming-services-in-defence.md

 The GOV.UK approach recommends using the words your users use.
 Your users might use familiar or internationally recognised acronyms, for example MOD and NATO.

-{{ component('inset-text', {
-  text: 'Do not include unfamiliar acronyms or code names in your service name.'
-}) }}

-### Test without acronyms

-Even in Defence, many service names do not need to include acronyms.
-Always test service names without acronyms first.

-If you include an acronym in your service name and your service is assessed, you will need evidence to support your decision.

-### Writing acronyms in service names

 If users need a familiar acronym in your service name, do not write it out in full.
 This creates long service names and can confuse people.

 ## Choose the right URL